Poisons are controlled under state legislation with reference to national standards.

 Applications for such a permit are to be made on a specific form available from the Health Department, and will generally require the following information:

-For further advice or assistance with poisons and permits for their purchase, contact the Chemical Safety Officer at Safety and Health on (+61 8) 6488 7934.
+For further advice or assistance with poisons and permits for their purchase, contact the Chemical and Safety Adviser.